- Aim of this information

 A Visitor Visa (Subclass 600)

 A Visitor Visa gives more flexibility in the length of stays that are permitted in Australia.
 There is a substantial charge for this type of visa and they can often take over a month to process (see here for more details).
-Applications for Visitor Visa’s online or can be made using a paper application.
+Applications for Visitor Visas can be made online or using a paper application.

-You may require other visa’s for transit through Australia to another destination or if you are visiting Australia for reasons other than a holiday.
+You may require other visas for transit through Australia to another destination or if you are visiting Australia for reasons other than a holiday.

 As part of the eligibility requirements to obtain any of the above, it states that: